Home broadband vs business broadband

 One benefit of having business broadband, if you are a small business owner, is that it’s immediately easier to expense your internet supply.
 With home broadband, or if your business broadband is used for a mix of business and personal use at home, you must calculate the proportion of your broadband bill that can be expensed, according to HMRC.

-Most ISPs will offer the option of a static IP address.
+Most providers will offer the option of a static IP address.
 Think of your IP address like a serial number, used to tell devices apart when they are connected to one another with wifi.
 Your laptop has an IP address, so does your phone, and your router does too.
 Usually these IP addresses are considered dynamic, because they will refresh and change over time.

 Businesses can use a static IP address to set up their own private servers, either to store internal data, to host their own email networks, or to make co-working with video conferencing more reliable.
 This is a feature you are more likely to benefit from if you actually have a small business with its own office location.
 You are really unlikely to need this feature as a home user.